 - a.
 All sales run through our ecommerce facility on MARKET.live from which we deduct a platform fee that ranges from 10% to 20% of gross sales, with an average of approximately 15%, depending upon the pricing package the vendors select as well as the product category and profit margins associated with such categories.
 The revenue is derived from sales generated during livestream events, from sales realized through views of previously recorded live events available in each vendor's store, as well as from sales of product and merchandise displayed in the vendors' online stores, all of which are shoppable 24/7. - b.
 Produced events.
 MARKET.live offers fee-based services that range from full production of livestream events, to providing professional hosts and event consulting. - c.
-Drop ship programs, MARKET.live is expected to generate recurring fee revenue from soon to be launched new drop ship programs for entrepreneurs. - d.
+Drop Ship and Creator programs.
+MARKET.live is expected to generate recurring fee revenue from soon to be launched new drop ship programs for entrepreneurs and its Creator program. - d.
+The Company's recently launched TikTok store and affiliate program. - e.
 The MARKET.live site is designed to incorporate sponsorships and other advertising based on typical industry rates.